Stocks drift as steadying yields calm Wall Street after fall

 Several profit reports also drove trading as the earnings season draws to a close.
 More than 95% of companies in the S&P 500 have reported earnings, with overall growth of about 6%, according to FactSet.

-Macy's rose 3.7% after beating Wall Street's second-quarter expectations, and J.M.
-Smucker gained 3.8% after delivering a sweet forecast despite inflation eating into its results.
-Zoom Video Communications slumped nearly 15% after cutting its financial forecast for the year.
+Macy's rose 4.3% after beating Wall Street's second-quarter expectations, and J.M.
+Smucker gained 3.6% after delivering a sweetened financial forecast despite inflation eating into its results.
+Zoom Video Communications slumped 15.5% after cutting its financial forecast for the year.